Are you trying to identify a bird found in Malawi?

 In addition to fish, they eat large birds, frogs, baby crocodiles, and carrion.
 They’re even known to eat monkeys!
 Typically, they perch on a branch, then dive down in a graceful swoop to grab their dinner.
 Additionally, they love to steal prey from other birds for an easy meal on the go.

-The African Fish Eagle’s resoundingly clear call is sometimes known as The Spirit of Malawi.
+The African Fish Eagle’s resoundingly clear call is sometimes known as The Spirit of Africa.

 This remarkable bird is a habitat generalist, meaning it can live in most climates.
 Its only true requirement is a large body of water, like a lake or the ocean.
 So, other than the desert, you can expect to see this bird no matter where you are in Malawi!